SiddhantDugar/ML-from-scratch/Week2/Readme.md

-Multiple Linear Regression using Python
+Multiple Linear Regression using Python and R